adaszko/complgen/CONTRIBUTING.md

 <FILE> ::= { ls };
 ```

-it's abstract syntax tree can be visualized as a railroad diagram:
+its abstract syntax tree can be visualized as a railroad diagram:

 ![Railroad diagram](assets/railroad.svg)